mitchelljy/battleships_ai/README.md

 * Miss: □
 * Destroyed: *

-The player goes first and specifies a move by givjng first a letter and then a number to determine the target square.
+The player goes first and specifies a move by giving first a letter and then a number to determine the target square.

 ## License